/execute-plan-sdlc — Plan Execution Orchestrator

 Claude loads the plan from the specified file, validates it, classifies tasks, and presents the wave structure for confirmation.

-Skip preset selection
+Skip quality-tier selection

-/execute-plan-sdlc --preset balanced
+/execute-plan-sdlc --quality balanced

 Resume after interruption